-The obvious starting point for us as a training consultancy is whether your company has templates in place for Microsoft office e.g. PowerPoint (PP) templates.
-Often if you have a marketing department they will have created a brand toolkit and help guide on using the logo, images, fonts, colour palettes, slide format, use of language and words (sometimes called ‘our tone of voice’).
+If you have a marketing department they will have created a brand toolkit and help guide on using the logo, images, fonts, colour palettes, slide format, use of language and words (sometimes called your companies tone of voice).

-If you have these available, then it is often an easier starting point.
-If you do not have these, do not panic.
-You do not need to get this all created and pay an external company to do it – again you have two options;
+It’s often an easier starting point however if you do not have these, do not panic.
+You do not need to get this all created and pay an external company to do it – you have two options;

-- Create the templates yourself in PowerPoint using your company logo, which you should already have, and then choosing a font you like or that represents your company and can be clearly seen if displayed on a screen.
-I was always told to stay away from fonts like comic sans and apple chancery as these do not necessarily work well for training PowerPoint’s (PP’s) and displaying on a large screen.
+- Create the templates yourself in PP using your company logo, which you should already have, and then choosing a font you like or that represents your company and can be clearly seen if displayed on a screen.
+I was always told to stay away from fonts like comic sans and apple chancery as these do not necessarily work well for training PP’s and displaying on a large screen.
 They also do not look very professional for representing your brand.

 Using PowerPoint in training

-The biggest mistake often made with PowerPoint’s (PP’s) when training is having too much info on your slides.
-PP Slides should be used to highlight key points/key messages!
-That is all!
 The general rule is three key bullet points max per slide.
 If you have lots of detail/info/step-by-step guides, then hand-outs or a workbook with this detail would be the alternative.
 Furthermore, just the top line key points/statements on the slide to discuss is enough.
 PP’s are a support tool for the trainer, to be used to highlight the key points, make statements and display examples.
-It is also used to help the trainer identify where they are at each stage of the day and show your group the key points and when you are moving to another subject.
+It is also used to help the trainer identify where they are at each stage of the day and show your group the key points and use main header slides when you are moving to another subject.

-As you can see, the cleaner and simpler your message on each slide the easier it is for your group to remember the important points, and font size can always be adjusted to accommodate the amount of text on the screen, just remember if your displaying on a screen or TV we try not reduce to a font size lower than ‘18’ to ensure everyone can read it clearly.
+The cleaner and simpler your message on each slide the easier it is for your group to remember the important points, and font size & colour can always be adjusted to accommodate the amount of text on the screen, just remember if your displaying on a screen or TV we try not reduce to a font size lower than ‘18’ to ensure everyone can read it clearly.

 Images (or videos) that shock a group into the reality of risk or what could happen in their role have a place, often Health & Safety subjects can have images & videos showing the outcomes of bad practice or events, however we always need to be mindful of our audience and ultimately what the message is we are trying to get across, making a group feel sick, awkward, frightened or offended is not the outcome to go for in training so it is worth checking with various people in your business before showing in your induction.

-In Blog 5 we will carry on with designing the induction materials and specifically look at the trainer notes and how to write them.
-For now you can start to create your PowerPoint template and even start to add subject headers and key points to them.
+In Blog 5 we specifically look at the trainer notes and how to write them.
+For now you can start to create your PP template and even start to add subject headers and key points to them.